|1. General provisions|

 2.9.3.
 A close associate of a person performing prominent public functions is a natural person who is known to be the beneficial owner or to have joint beneficial ownership of a legal person or a legal arrangement, or any other close business relations, with a politically exposed person; and a natural person who has sole beneficial ownership of a legal entity or legal arrangement which is known to have been set up for the de facto benefit of a politically exposed person.

 2.10.
-Local Politically Exposed Person or local PEP – a natural person, who performs or has performed prominent public functions in Cyprus, a contracting state of the European Economic Area or in an institution of European Union.
+Local Politically Exposed Person or local PEP – a natural person, who performs or has performed prominent public functions in the Republic of Lithuania, a contracting state of the European Economic Area or in an institution of European Union.

 2.12.
 Management Board or MB –management board of the Provider of service.
 Member of the MB, as appointed by relevant MB decision, is responsible for implementation of the Rules.